 The Chief of Police is responsible for administering and managing the Metro Transit Police Department.
-There are four divisions in the Police Department as follows:
+There are two divisions in the Police Department as follows:

-- Support Services Division

-- Patrol Division
+- Administration Division - Patrol Division

-- Investigations Division

-- Professional Standards Division

-200.2.1 SUPPORT SERVICES DIVISION
+200.2.1 ADMINISTRATION DIVISION

-The Support Services Division is commanded by a captain whose primary responsibility is to provide general management, direction and control of the Department's administrative functions, including management of the Department budget.
-The Support Services Division consists of administrative support, Asset Protection, Business Technology Unit, Finance and Procurement, and Records.
+The Administration Division is commanded by a Captain or Lieutenant whose primary responsibility is to provide general management, direction and control for the Administration Division, including management of the Department budget.
+The Administration Division consists of Support Services and Administrative Services.